jgnewman/quartermaster/README.md

 ```

 ### Button
 Creates a button from either an `a` tag or a `button` tag as specified, defaulting to `button`.
 Receives classes based on props indicating if the button is disabled or "processing" (for example while you are waiting for an action to complete).
 Takes a click handler that fires when the button is clicked.
+If `isCompact` is true, it will generate a smaller version of the component.

 ```typescript
 interface ButtonProps {